 Hunters must purchase a Zone 54 permit from license agents or via Fish and Wildlife's Internet license sales site.
-Permits are available on a first come first, serve basis, beginning at 10 a.m.
-Monday, Sept.
-8, 2014.
 Permits will be for sale until the season ends or the permit quota is reached.
 See Deer Season Permits, page 16.
 The hunter is responsible to confirm they have current authorization for access to Picatinny Arsenal prior to purchasing a permit.
 Purchasing a Zone 54 permit does NOT guarantee access to Picatinny Arsenal.
 Only those individuals who have authorization for hunting privileges and corresponding gate access on the installation are allowed to hunt.
 There are no refunds or exchanges for permits that can not be used.

 Fall Bow Season: Oct.
-4-Oct.
-31, 2014; Bag limit: unlimited antlerless deer and one antlered deer.
+3-Oct.
+30, 2015; Bag limit: unlimited antlerless deer and one antlered deer.
+Two deer may be taken at one time.

-Permit Bow Season: Nov.
-1-Dec.
-24, 26-31, 2014; Bag limit: unlimited antlerless deer.
-In addition, hunters who purchase an Antlered Buck Bow Permit may harvest ONE antlered deer A total of 50 permits are available.
+Permit Bow Season: Oct.
+31-Dec.
+24, 26-31, 2015; Bag limit: unlimited antlerless deer.
+In addition, hunters who purchase an Antlered Buck Bow Permit may harvest ONE antlered deer A total of 60 permits are available.
+Two deer may be taken at one time.

 Six-day Firearm Season: Dec.
-8-13, 2014; Bag limit: two antlered deer.
+7-12, 2015; Bag limit: two antlered deer.
 However, if a hunter harvests two antlered deer, they forfeit the opportunity to harvest an antlered deer during the Permit Shotgun Season.
 Only one buck may be taken at a time.

-Permit Muzzleloader Season: Dec.
-1, 2, 15-31, 2014 and Jan.
-1-10, 2015; Bag limit: unlimited antlerless deer.
+Permit Muzzleloader Season: Nov.
+30, Dec.
+1, 14-31, 2015 and Jan.
+1-9, 2016; Bag limit: unlimited antlerless deer.
 In addition, hunters who purchase an Antlered Buck Muzzleloader Permit may harvest ONE antlered deer.
 Two deer may be taken at one time.
 A total of 50 permits are available.

 Permit Shotgun Season: Dec.
-8-13, and 20, 2014 and Jan.
-3 and 5-9, 2015; Bag limit: unlimited antlerless deer.
+7-12, and 19, 2015 and Jan.
+2 and 4-8, 2016; Bag limit: unlimited antlerless deer.
 In addition, hunters who purchase an Antlered Buck Shotgun Permit may harvest ONE antlered deer.
 However, for hunters who harvest two antlered deer during the Six-day Firearm Season, the bag limit in the Permit Shotgun Season is restricted to unlimited antlerless deer only.
 Two deer may be taken at one time.
-A total of 50 permits are available.
+A 4.
+Entry is prohibited on all refuge lands posted total of 50 permits are available.